BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/composite_rules.md

 ## Known Issues
 * **Proxy translation bug** – earlier versions used `get_targets()` when constructing the proxy for dependency checks.
 This merged all step targets and broke `final_targets()` which expects only the last step.
 The fix introduced `final_targets()` and updated `as_symbolic_proxy()` to use it. 【F:arc_solver/src/symbolic/rule_language.py†L180-L203】
 * **Dependency misordering** – Because the proxy originally reported merged targets, dependency sorting placed composites after rules that should depend on them.
 The helper now returns the final step's targets to ensure correct order. 【F:arc_solver/src/executor/dependency.py†L30-L40】
-* **Execution skips** – Colour validation may still reject chains if a step removes colours that never reappear, though intermediate loss is tolerated.
+* **Execution skips** – Previous colour validation rejected chains when a step removed colours that never reappeared.
+The updated checker accepts such chains when the final colours match the training grid and logs lineage information.

 ## Patch Log
 * **Composite rule chaining support** – initial integration enabling multi‑step programs. 【1cdbb2†L28-L30】